A man stands in the luminous plankton of Jervis Bay

 Advertising

-Morning Glory clouds, Burketown, QLD
+9. Morning Glory clouds, QLD

 It's only in the northern tip of Australia, on the Gulf of Carpentaria, that you can spot with any kind of regularity these long, tubular cloud formations that take over the sky.
 They can be up to 1,000 kilometres long, and around one to two kilometres wide.
-Thrill-seeking glider pilots flock to the region across late spring to try ride out the currents of air produced by these clouds, which allows them to stay airborne far longer than normal.
+Thrill-seeking glider pilots flock to the region across late spring to try to ride out the currents of air produced by these clouds, which allows them to stay airborne far longer than normal.
 Scientists have puzzled over the explanation behind this phenomenon in recent times, but it's been recorded and observed for millennia: the Garrawa people of the First Nations knew the strange clouds that would roll through their skies once a year as kangólgi.

-Cuttlefish aggregation, Eyre Peninsula, SA
+10. Cuttlefish aggregation, SA

 Show us someone cynical about the existence of extraterrestrial life, and we'd show them a picture of a cuttlefish.
 The annual aggregation of giant cuttlefish in the Spencer Gulf in South Australia is certainly a sight to behold.
 The gulf is the only place where you can predictably and annually see giant cuttlefish en masse.
 They regularly switch colours, shifting with alarming rapidity to change their shape and texture to look like rocks, sand, and even seaweed.
-Want to try spot them yourself?
+Want to try spotting them yourself?
 You can snorkel and dive with these mysterious, otherworldly creatures of the deep, on the coastline of the Upper Spencer Gulf Marine Park in the Eyre Peninsula between June and July.

 When to go:

-during June and July.
+During June and July.

 Advertising

-Horizontal Falls, Kimberley region, WA
+11. Horizontal Falls, WA

 If it raises David Attenborough's eyebrows, you know it's got to be worth a visit.
 Dubbed by Sir David himself as "Australia’s most unusual natural wonder", the Horizontal Falls in Western Australia's Talbot Bay are a beautiful mystery.
 Fast-moving tidal currents in the Buccaneer Archipelago force themselves between two narrow gorges, resulting in 'waterfalls' – but on their sides.
 And that's not all – they reverse themselves, too, every day when the tide turns.
-To ride the waterfall yourself, you can take a boat through the currents, or take in the view from above via a gorgeous, low-flying scenic flight.
+To ride the waterfall yourself, you can take a boat through the currents or take in the view from above via a gorgeous, low-flying scenic flight.

-When to go: any time of the year, at high and low tide.
+When to go: Any time of the year, at high and low tide.

-Coral spawning, Great Barrier Reef, QLD
+13. Coral spawning, QLD

 Affectionately known by locals as "the world's largest orgasm", coral spawning is the process by which the Great Barrier Reef reproduces.
 In what is a truly spectacular sight, polyps scatter egg and sperm bundles they’ve been amassing for months into the big blue, where it is fertilised and goes on to populate the reef with more coral.
 The dispersion of polyps is only visible underwater – so go diving, snorkelling or hop on board a submarine and sail through the reef to witness the majesty of the coral life cycle.

-When to go: three to five days after the full moon from November to February.
+When to go: Three to five days after the full moon, from November to February.

 • Things to do